The Scrap Project Initiative

-The first edition of our zero-waste initiative called The Scrap Project was aimed towards reducing the carbon footprint on the planet by redirecting our waste material away from the overcrowded landfills, and back into our production process.
-The idea was to use the leftover fabric from our production stage and upcycle it into useful stationery and travel accessories with crafty motifs, that formed the basis of our avant-garde earth-friendly collection.
+The first edition of our zero-waste initiative called The Scrap Project was aimed at reducing the carbon footprint on the planet by redirecting our waste material away from the overcrowded landfills, and back into our production process.
+The idea was to use the leftover fabric from our production stage and upcycle it, which formed the basis of our avant-garde earth-friendly collection.

 We are a plastic-free brand.
 As of 2020, we have eliminated the use of plastic in our packaging process and use brown paper bags and banderoles instead as an eco-friendly alternative.
 Our tags are completely organic and free of plastic or any other harmful material as well.

 We believe in the ideals of slow fashion.
-That means we make clothes keeping in mind the concepts of Comfort, Longevity and Versatility.
-The three pillars of Turn Black creations that make us a more sustainable brand.
+That means we make clothes keeping in mind the concepts of Comfort, Longevity, and Versatility.
+The three pillars of Turn Black.

 Fact – 85 percent of the world’s ocean debris is made up of microfibre waste released into our water bodies at the time of manufacturing garments, and later in the process of washing them.

-We hope we can join hands in support of this move towards sustainability, and in this endeavour to make our environment proud of us for once.
+We hope we can join hands in support of this move towards sustainability, and in this endeavor to make our environment proud of us for once.

 To close the loop on waste produced by us and implement better waste management systems, we give you the ultimate alternatives that can help us save our environment, by simply staying conscious and consuming responsibly.

-- Cleaning: Recommended methods of cleaning are air washing via steaming, hand washing using a gentle detergent or green dry cleaning, just to be good to the environment by not choosing to choke it with carcinogenic chemicals like perc.
+- Cleaning: Recommended methods of cleaning are hand washing using a gentle detergent, or green dry cleaning, just to be good to the environment by not choosing to choke it with carcinogenic chemicals like perc.

 - Repair and Reuse: Got a loose hem?
 Got holes in your clothing?
 No problem.
 Bring the garment back to us and we will up-cycle it with repairs according to your choosing and preference.
 It’s utterly up to us to surrender the old wasteful ways of early fashion.
-Repairing and reusing is a great alternative to ensure a long life and maximum utilisation of a piece of clothing.
+Repairing and reusing is a great alternative to ensure the long life and maximum utilisation of a piece of clothing.
 Let us fix it.

 We are positive that you loved wearing our creations as much as we loved making them for you.
-If the condition of the returned garment is apt to be resold as second hand clothing from Turn Black, it can go on to be somebody else’s favourite thing in their wardrobe, just like it once was for you.
+If the condition of the returned garment is apt to be resold as second-hand clothing from Turn Black, it can go on to be somebody else’s favorite thing in their wardrobe, just like it once was for you.
 Otherwise, if it’s beyond repair, we will renew and recycle it into other useful items as part of The Scrap Project.